About me

 I am a doctoral candidate working with Prof. Samar Husain at the Psycholinguistics Lab, housed in the Linguistics Unit at the Department of Humanities and Social Sciences, IIT-Delhi.

 As a psycholinguist, my broad interests lie in the area of sentence processing in SOV languages.
 I am currently working on exploring the interaction of predictive processing and morphological complexity in agglutinating languages such as Malayalam using behavioural and eye-tracking experiments, alongside corpus-based methods.
-I have also worked with other morphologically complex languages such as Bangla and Mundari.
+I have also worked with morphologically complex languages such as Bangla and Mundari, and sparser ones like Hindi and Urdu.

 If you would like to chat about my work, please mail me at .
 I also do enjoy fretting about the many aspectual forms in Malayalam, so if you work on anything aspect-adjacent in your language, I'd love to compare notes as well.